Business

 What is an oligarchy and how is it different from a democracy?

-An oligarchy is a system of government in which a small group of powerful individuals — often wealthy elites, military leaders, or members of a ruling party — control political and economic decision-making.
-In contrast, a democracy distributes power to the broader citizenry through free and fair elections.
+An oligarchy is a system of government in which a small group of powerful individuals, often wealthy elites, military leaders, or members of a ruling party, control political and economic decision-making.
+A democracy, by contrast, distributes power to the broader citizenry through free and fair elections.
 Freedom House estimates that more than 100 countries currently operate under democratic governance systems.

 How do governments regulate businesses and financial institutions?